-Because a TMA tends to function better at a larger scale than the study area, it is recommended that the City work with business owners to form a TMA that includes both the study area (or portions of it) and downtown Milwaukie.
+Because a TMA tends to function better at a larger scale than the Station Area, it is recommended that the City work with business owners to form a TMA that includes both the Station Area (or portions of it) and downtown Milwaukie.
+Recommendations for phasing of TMA and other TDM actions are included in Section 4.